Skip to main content

 Enterprise buyers

-The ability to deliver a unified global network that stays online regardless of political or atmospheric conditions will be a key differentiator.
+The ability to deliver a unified global network that remains operational regardless of political or atmospheric conditions will define future market leaders, providing a significant competitive advantage in connecting the world's remaining frontiers.

 About this study